biadelmiro/UDACITY_intro_to_javascript_course/README.md

 ```
 document.getElementsByTagName("h1")[0].style.color = "#ff0000";
 ```
 As you can see, the heading changed red.
 Styling elements on the page is great, but you could also do that by just modifying the CSS.
+What makes JavaScript so special in this case?
+Refresh the page, then paste this line of code in the JavaScript console.
 ### Summary

 ## Data Types and Variables